With the right eyecare and early detection, you can protect your baby’s eyesight and help your child have the best vision possible.

 In addition to the torchlight test to check for squints or to see if the child is able to focus with each eye, the doctor will also carry out a red reflex test (an examination of pupil reflections) to detect any serious eye conditions, Dr Ngo explains.

-* Keep eyes clean Always wash your hands before and after cleaning baby’s eyes.
+* Keep their eyes clean.
+Always wash your hands before and after cleaning your baby’s eyes.
 Soak a cotton ball in cool boiled water.
 Use separate cotton balls for each eye to avoid potential cross-infection.
 Wipe each eye starting from the inside corner to the outside corner of the eye.
-Talk to baby as you clean her eyes.
+Talk to your baby as you clean her eyes.
 Your soothing voice will calm and reassure her.
-Don’t clean the inside of baby’s eyelids.
+Don’t clean the inside of your baby’s eyelids.

-* Stimulate baby’s vision Let baby hold brightly coloured toys and spend time outdoors.
+* Stimulate your baby’s vision.
+Let baby hold brightly coloured toys and spend time outdoors.
 Don’t offer handheld devices such as the iPad, smartphone, TV and computers for babies under 12 months of age, Dr Ngo advises.

-* Maintain a healthy diet Provide baby with the necessary vitamins and minerals to protect your baby’s eyesight and ensure optimal eye development.
+* Maintain a healthy diet.
+Provide your baby with the necessary vitamins and minerals to protect your baby’s eyesight and ensure optimal eye development.
 Babies less than 6 months old should only have breastmilk or formula.
 “After 6 months, introduce your child to various types of green leafy vegetables, egg yolks (a good source of two antioxidants — lutein and zeaxanthin — that are stored in the macula, which is part of the retina that acts as a natural sunblock) and fish, like salmon (omega 3 fatty acids),” Dr Ngo notes.

-* Environmental risks Avoid exposing baby to excessive dust, polluted air, chemical vapours and smoke, which can hamper their eye development.
+* Environmental risks exposing your baby to excessive dust, polluted air, chemical vapours and smoke, which can hamper their eye development.
 Avoid them to protect your baby’s eyesight.